agabhyankar/assignments/README.md

 Installed with as Helm release [bitnami chart.](https://github.com/bitnami/charts/tree/master/bitnami/wordpress/) Configuration with [wp-values.yml](./tf-gke/wp-values.yml).
-Insalls 2 replicas of WP + hpa and pdb.
+Insalls 1 replicas of WP(for replicaCount > 1 need RWX PV. ) + hpa and pdb.
 Published as loadbalancer(lb ip will be in outputs URL.)
 MariaDB installs also as part of chart with PVC.
 **IMPORTANT** before apply update `wordpressPassword` in [wp-values.yml](./tf-gke/wp-values.yml).
 To create admin password.

 ## Usage